12 Jan TTA Procedures for Canine Cruciate Rupture

 Effectively this changes the position of the patellar ligament relative to the tibial table thus removing the effect of the backward slope of the tibia, so now there is no need for the anchoring of the cruciate ligament.

-Karl has been performing TTA or MMP (Modified Maquet Procedure) operations for several years now with excellent results.
+At Old Stone Vets, we have been performing TTA or MMP (Modified Maquet Procedure) operations for several years now with excellent results.
 Many dogs both working and pets make a full recovery to athletic ability often with little or no long term painkillers.

 The other huge benefit from a TTA is there is significantly less degenerative joint disease and arthritis as these dogs get older compared to other treatments.
 This is the most important feature of TTAs.
 As a guide price, at our surgery a TTA operation including General Anaesthetic and Pre and Post Op X-rays is in the region of £1100-£1300 incl VAT.
 This price variation is form smaller dogs to larger dogs and based on medications needed as larger dogs require a lot of meds post operatively.
 The price includes post op checks at our surgeries.